brunoboivin/ciat/README.md

 ### Abstract
 Maladaptive plasticity of neurons in lamina I of the spinal cord is a lynchpin for development of chronic pain, and is critically dependent upon intracellular calcium signaling.
 However, the relationship between neuronal activity and intracellular calcium in these neurons is unknown.
 Here we combined two-photon calcium imaging with whole-cell electrophysiology to determine how action potential firing drives calcium responses within subcellular compartments of lamina I neurons.
 We found that single action potentials generated at the soma increase calcium concentration in the somatic cytosol and nucleus, and these calcium responses invade dendrites and dendritic spines by active backpropagation.
 Calcium responses in each compartment were dependent upon voltage-gated calcium channels, and somatic and nuclear calcium responses were amplified by release of calcium from ryanodine-sensitive intracellular stores.
 With bursts of action potentials, we found that calcium responses have the capacity to encode action potential frequency and number in all compartments.
 Together, these findings indicate that intracellular calcium serves as a readout of neuronal activity within lamina I neurons, providing a unifying mechanism through which activity may regulate plasticity, including that seen in chronic pain.

+### Software
+The software package was developed by Bruno Boivin during a studentship at SickKids (The Hospital for Sick Children, Toronto, Canada).

 ## Navigating the Project Repository
 - The `data` folder contains data that may be specific to the equipment used such as recording time points.
 - The `db` folder contains scripts for interfacing with and querying a database.